 Startups and new businesses need to start from scratch with their online reputations.
 Fortunately, this is a straightforward process that begins with your company’s website.

 It is nearly impossible to do business today without a website.
 So if you have already claimed your domain name and have a working website, you’ve quickly ticked one to-do off your reputation list.

 But the quality of your site may need some improvements in the early stages to ensure it loads quickly and functions properly.
 Your site should also be designed to keep visitors on your pages as long as possible.
 This will help reduce your bounce rates and boost SEO rankings—ultimately improving your reputation.

 It’s easy to hire professional web designers who can help you upgrade your website to address these issues.

 Setting up your social media accounts is another easy step most business owners can take on their own.
 Figure out which platforms make the most sense for your business, and set up your profiles there.

 Of course, for anyone who wants to leave this type of work to the professionals, there are many capable services available to assist.
-One of my favorites is WebiMax.
+One of our favorites is WebiMax.
 They’ve been helping businesses successfully manage their online reputations for over a decade.